 I don’t live in London or Manchester, can you help me find accommodation?

 Our trainees come from near and far, and have no problems finding somewhere to live.
-We can put you in touch with fellow course members who might want to share with you, and there are plenty of student houses and spare rooms advertised on local websites.
+We can put you in touch with fellow course members who might want to house share with you, and there are plenty of student houses and spare rooms advertised on websites.

 How much does the course cost?